crishN144/Autonomous-Delivery-System/README.md

    ```

 2. **Set Up the Environment**:
-   - Ensure you have R installed on your system
+   - Ensure you have R installed on your system.
    - Install required R packages:
      ```R
      install.packages(c("ggplot2", "dplyr", "goalp"))
      ```

 3. **Run the Analysis**:
-   - Open `BADS.R` in your preferred R environment
+   - Open `BADS.R` in your preferred R environment.
-   - Run the script to reproduce the analysis
+   - Run the script to reproduce the analysis.

 4. **Explore the Data**:
+   - The dataset includes the following files:
+     - `Robot_Specs.xlsx`: Contains robot prototype performance metrics.
+     - `Priority_Settings.xlsx`: Details the importance of various criteria.
+     - `Customer_Transactions.csv`: Captures customer transaction data and demographics.

-   - The `Robot Shipment.xlsx` file contains the raw data used in the analysis
+   - The `Robot_Specs.xlsx` file contains details on robot specifications.
+   - The `Priority_Settings.xlsx` file outlines management priorities.
+   - The `Customer_Transactions.csv` file includes customer behavior data.

 ## Future Work